nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.read

-    The `irq_dr` status flag is reset autmotically.
+    The `irq_dr` status flag is reset automatically.
 This function can also be used to fetch the last ACK packet's payload if `ack` is enabled.

     :param int length: An optional parameter to specify how many bytes to read from the RX